Shadowfiend/ensime/README.md

   the .c app in C/ in vim-addon-async.

 ## VIM TODO
   the inspection view is poor.
-You can't follow items by id (sorry, use Emacs for now) you can't debug yet (dito)
+You can only follow types by :EnsimeInspectTypeById nr you can't debug yet (dito)
   ...
 Probably there is much more I've been missing